gcftaskforce/kdb-api/README.md

 2. an MVC-style website
 3. a custom client-based (Webpack/babel compiled) content management system (CMS) inline with the website.

-Both he API and website are Node JS (ES 6) Express applications proxied through Apache.
-PM2 is used to manage the two (API and site) processes.
+Both the API and website are Node JS (ES 6) Express applications proxied through Apache.
+PM2 is used to manage the two (API and website) processes.
 Everything runs on a virtual machine hosted on Google Cloud.

 Note that all application-related files are stored on a separately requisitioned disk mounted at /data.